Wisc-HCI/NIST_Benchmark/doc/physical_bot.md

-# Simulating the Bot
+# Moving the Physical the Bot

-In order to simulate the bot using Gazebo and RVIZ, follow the instructions below
+This uses franka_ros_interface as a controller.
+For compatibility with franka_ros, we are using the kinetic-devel branch of panda_moveit_config.

 ## Setup